antoniudin/reactUNO/README.md

 - [x] Game log
 - [ ] Complete "say Uno" component
 - [ ] Automate gameplay for two players
-- [ ] Add the ability to use your name and implement the table

 ![example](/assets/gameplay.png)